Mingyuan03/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `TalentMatch` and the **Actor** is the `HR manager (HR)`, unless specified otherwise)

-**Use case: Add an applicant**
+**Use case: Remove a person**

 **MSS**

-1. HR requests to add an applicant
+1. User requests to list all persons.
-2. TalentMatch prompts for details of the applicant
+2. TalentMatch shows a list of all persons with their indices.
-3. HR fills in the details
+3. User requests to delete a specific person in the list by their index.
-4. TalentMatch request HR to confirm the details
+4. TalentMatch deletes the person.
-5. HR confirms the details
-6. TalentMatch adds applicant to the system

      Use case ends.

 **Extensions**

-* 4a.
-HR decides to change details.
-  * 4a1.
-HR cancels confirmation.
+* 1a.
+User is in Job View.
+  * 1a1.
+TalentMatch prompts user to switch to Person View.<br>
+  Use case resumes at step 2.

+* 2a.
+The given index is invalid.
+  * 2a1.
+TalentConnect shows an error message.<br>
   Use case resumes at step 3.

-* 4a.
-TalentMatch finds an existing applicant
-  Use case resumes at step 3.

-* *a.
-HR loses connection.
-  * *a1.
-TalentMatch saves details
-  * *a2.
-TalentMatch prompts HR to continue where he/she left off Use case resumes at step 3.
+---

-**Use case: Add a job opening**
+**Use case: Add a job**

 **MSS**

-1. HR requests to add a job opening
+1. User requests to add a job.
-2. TalentMatch prompts for details of the job (title, rounds, required skills)
+2. TalentMatch prompts for details of the job (title, rounds, required skills).
-3. HR fills in the job details
+3. User fills in the relevant details.
-4. TalentMatch requests HR to confirm the details
-5. HR confirms the details
-6. TalentMatch adds the job to the system
+4. TalentMatch adds the job to the system.
   Use case ends.

 **Extensions**

 * 3a.
-HR provides invalid job details (missing required fields).
+User provides invalid job details (missing required fields/ wrong format).
   * 3a1.
 TalentMatch shows an error message.
   * 3a2.
-HR corrects the details.
+User corrects the details.<br>
   Use case resumes at step 4.

-* 4a.
-HR decides to change details.
-  * 4a1.
-HR cancels confirmation.
-  Use case resumes at step 3.

-* 4b.
-TalentMatch finds an existing job with identical details.
+* 3b.
+TalentMatch finds an existing job with identical job title.
-  * 4b1.
+  * 3b1.
 TalentMatch informs HR of the duplicate.
-  * 4b2.
-HR modifies details to make them unique.
+  * 3b2.
+HR modifies job title to make it unique.<br>
   Use case resumes at step 4.

+---

 **Use case: Create an application**

 **MSS**

-1. HR requests to create an application
+1. User requests to create an application.
-2. TalentMatch prompts for the person and job to link
+2. TalentMatch prompts for the person and job to link.
-3. HR selects the person and job
+3. User selects the person index and job index.
-4. TalentMatch requests HR to confirm the application details
-5. HR confirms the details
-6. TalentMatch creates the application linking the person and job Use case ends.
+4. TalentMatch creates the application linking the person and job Use case ends.

 **Extensions**

 * 3a.
 The person doesn't exist in the system.
   * 3a1.
-HR adds the person first.
+User adds the person first.<br>
   Use case resumes at step 3.

 * 3b.
 The job doesn't exist in the system.
   * 3b1.
-HR adds the job first.
+User adds the job first.<br>
   Use case resumes at step 3.

 * 4a.
 TalentMatch detects an existing application for the same person and job.
   * 4a1.
-TalentMatch informs HR of the duplicate.
+TalentMatch raises an error to inform user of the duplicate application.<br>
   Use case ends.

-**Use case: List all applicants**

-**MSS**

-1. HR requests to list all applicants
-2. TalentMatch shows a list of applicants

-  Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.
+---

 **Use case: List all jobs**

 **MSS**

-1. HR requests to list all jobs
+1. User requests to list all jobs
-2. TalentMatch shows a list of job openings
+2. TalentMatch shows a list of job openings<br>
   Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-**Use case: List all applications**

-**MSS**

-1. HR requests to list all applications
-2. TalentMatch shows a list of applications with linked person and job information

-  Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-**Use case: Delete an applicant**

-**MSS**

-1. HR requests to list applicants
-2. TalentMatch shows a list of applicants
-3. HR requests to delete a specific applicant in the list
-4. TalentMatch deletes the person

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-TalentMatch shows an error message.

-      Use case resumes at step 2.

-**Use case: Delete a job**

-**MSS**

-1. HR requests to list jobs
-2. TalentMatch shows a list of jobs
-3. HR requests to delete a specific job in the list
-4. TalentMatch checks for applications linked to the job
-5. TalentMatch deletes the job

-  Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
-  * 3a1.
-TalentMatch shows an error message.

-  Use case resumes at step 2.

-* 4a.
-The job has linked applications.
-  * 4a1.
-TalentMatch warns HR about linked applications that will also be deleted.
-  * 4a2.
-HR confirms the deletion.
-  * 4a3.
-TalentMatch deletes the job and all linked applications.

-  Use case ends.

-* 4a2a.
-HR cancels the deletion.

-  Use case ends.

-**Use case: Delete an application**

-**MSS**

-1. HR requests to list applications
-2. TalentMatch shows a list of applications
-3. HR requests to delete a specific application in the list
-4. TalentMatch deletes the application

-  Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
-  * 3a1.
-TalentMatch shows an error message.

-  Use case resumes at step 2.

-**Use case: Find an applicant**

-**MSS**

-1. HR requests to find an applicant by given condition
-2. TalentMatch shows a list of applicants who fit the description

-  Use case ends.

-**Extensions**

 * 1a.
-TalentMatch prompts HR for more details (eg categories, skills).
+User is in Person View.
     * 1a1.
-TalentMatch prompts HR for more details.
-  * 1a2.
-HR provides more details.
+TalentMatch prompts user to switch to Job View.<br>
     Use case resumes at step 2.

-* 2a.
-TalentMatch finds no matching applicant
-  * 2a1.
-TalentMatch goes back to original page
-   Use case ends.
+---

-**Use case: Find a job by skills**
+**Use case: Delete an application**

 **MSS**

-1. HR requests to find jobs by specific skills
+1. User requests to delete an application.
-2. TalentMatch shows a list of jobs requiring those skills
+2. TalentMatch prompts user for job index and application index.
+3. User selects the job index and application index in the list.
+4. TalentMatch deletes the application.

     Use case ends.

 **Extensions**

-* 2a.
-TalentMatch finds no matching jobs.
-  * 2a1.
-TalentMatch informs HR that no jobs match the specified skills.

-  Use case ends.

-**Use case: Search applications by status**

-**MSS**

-1. HR requests to search applications by status (e.g., pending, interviewed, rejected)
-2. TalentMatch shows a list of applications with the specified status

-  Use case ends.

-**Extensions**

 * 1a.
-HR provides an invalid status.
+User is in Person View.
     * 1a1.
-TalentMatch shows an error message with valid status options.
-  * 1a2.
-HR corrects the status.
+TalentMatch prompts user to switch to Job View.<br>
       Use case resumes at step 2.

-* 2a.
-No applications with the specified status exist.
-  * 2a1.
-TalentMatch informs HR that no applications match the specified status.

-  Use case ends.

-**Use case: Update application status**

-**MSS**

-1. HR requests to list applications
-2. TalentMatch shows a list of applications
-3. HR selects an application to update
-4. TalentMatch prompts for the new status
-5. HR provides the new status
-6. TalentMatch updates the application status

-  Use case ends.

-**Extensions**

 * 3a.
-The given index is invalid.
+User provides invalid job index or application index.
     * 3a1.
 TalentMatch shows an error message.

-  Use case resumes at step 2.

-* 5a.
-HR provides an invalid status.
-  * 5a1.
-TalentMatch shows an error message with valid status options.
-  * 5a2.
-HR corrects the status.
+    * 3a2.
+User corrects the index.<br>

-  Use case resumes at step 6.
+      Use case resumes at step 4.

+---

-**Use case: View applicants for a job**
+**Use case: Find a job**

 **MSS**

-1. HR requests to list jobs
+1. User requests to list jobs.
-2. TalentMatch shows a list of jobs
+2. TalentMatch shows a list of jobs.
-3. HR selects a job to view applicants for
+3. User requests to find a job by a keyword.
-4. TalentMatch displays all applicants who have applied for the selected job
+4. TalentMatch filters and list any jobs that contain the full keyword.

-  Use case ends.
+   Use case ends

 **Extensions**

+* 1a.
+User is in Person View.
+    * 1a1.
+TalentMatch prompts user to switch to Job View.<br>
+      Use case resumes at step 2.

 * 3a.
-The given index is invalid.
+User mistypes the keyword.
   * 3a1.
-TalentMatch shows an error message.
+TalentMatch returns the wrong list/ empty list of jobs.
+  * 3a2.
+User refreshes the list of jobs.<br>

-  Use case resumes at step 2.
+  Use case resumes at step 3.

-* 4a.
-No applications exist for the selected job.
-  * 4a1.
-TalentMatch informs HR that no applications exist for this job.

-  Use case ends.
+---

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 500 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should respond to any user command within 2 seconds.
 5. Should be usable by a person who has never used a contact management system before with minimal training.
-6. User data should be stored in a human-editable text file for easy backup and transfer.
+6. User data should be stored in a human-editable json file for easy backup and transfer.
 7. The system should be able to recover from unexpected shutdowns without data loss.
-8. The UI should be color-blind friendly and support accessibility features.
-9. Should have a comprehensive help system that can be accessed offline.
-10. The system should maintain data privacy and security by not exposing applicant information unnecessarily.

-*{More to be added}*

 ### Glossary